Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

 7.1 - Four reasons to adopt Elementor

-- If you disable it, it does not leave any traces on your page, unlike Divi.
+- If you deactivate it, it leaves no traces on your page, unlike Divi.

-- Some of the design options offered by some of Elementor's widgets are very cool.
-I'm thinking for example of the logo carousel, image galleries and section separators which have more choices than the Divi dividers.
+- Some of the design options offered by some of the Elementor widgets are very nice.
+I'm thinking of the logo carousel, the image galleries and the section dividers which have more choices than the Divi dividers.

-- I love the animated title widget.
+- I love the animated titles widget.
 Learn more about Animated Headlines.

-- An ecosystem has grown rapidly around Elementor (more on this later).
-As a result, you'll find a lot of additional widgets (free or freemiums) on the official WordPress directory.
+- An ecosystem has grown rapidly around Elementor (more on that later).
+As a result, you'll find a lot of additional widgets (free or freemium) on the official WordPress directory.

-- Elementor cannot be activated on the fly when visiting a page from the frontend.
-So we have to go through the administration of the page to activate the builder.
-This is not the case with Divi which offers both possibilities.
+- We cannot activate Elementor on the fly when we visit a page from the front-end.
+We are therefore obliged to go through the administration of the page to activate the builder.
+This is not the case with Divi, which offers both possibilities.

-- There are not several display options.
-You can only view the layout as you see it, unlike Divi which offers several display modes (grid, wired, hover).
+- There are no multiple display options.
+You can only view the layout as you see it, unlike Divi, which offers several display modes (in grid, wired, hover).

-- To leave the builder, you will have to click two or three times to return to the administration of the page (back-office).
-You simply can't leave the builder in 1 click (hamburger icon in the top left corner, then "return to WordPress editor").
-It's quite annoying.
+- To leave the builder, you will have to click two or three times to return to the page administration (back-office).
+You simply can't leave the builder in 1 click (hamburger icon at the top left, then "return to the WordPress editor").
+This is quite annoying.

 7.3 - Four reasons to adopt Divi

-- The intuitiveness and the UX of the builder.
-Of course, when you first use it, you're going to be a bit lost (like Elementor, by the way) but once you understand how it works, it's very easy to customize sections or modules.
-The user experience (UX) is also there.
+- The intuitiveness and UX of the builder.
+It's true that when you first use it, you'll be a bit lost (like Elementor, by the way) but once you've understood how it works, it's very easy to customise the sections or modules.
+The user experience (UX) is also great.
 For example, the options panel can be moved at will and does not encroach on the width of the screen (this is just one example among many).

-- There are lots of tutorials and resources on the web that deal with Divi.
-A big community was born around this tool.
+- There are lots of tutorials and resources on the web about Divi.
+A large community has grown up around this tool.
 By choosing this builder, you will never be lost!
-You will surely find a solution to your problem.
+You're sure to find a solution to your problem.

 - Constantly evolving or improving.
-Divi updates approximately 3 times a month and implements an improvement or new feature each time.
-It's reassuring to choose a theme or a page builder that evolves according to the needs and is seriously maintained by its developers.
+Divi updates about 3 times a month and implements an improvement or a new feature each time.
+It's reassuring to choose a theme or page builder that evolves as needed and is seriously maintained by its developers.

-7.4 - Four Reasons to Crush with Divi
+7.4 - Four reasons to be critical of Divi

-- French translations are like nothing else!
-You'll have to add a plugin to get Divi in French "bon.
-Better yet, keeping Divi in English is a solution to consider.
+- The French translations look like nothing!
+You will have to add a plugin to get Divi in 'good' French.
+Better still, keeping Divi in English is a solution to consider.

 - The editor loads twice.
-This is not always the case, but it's annoying when it happens.
+This is not always the case but it is annoying when it happens.

-- If you disable Divi, many traces will remain on your pages.
-You will need to clean Divi shortcodes with a plugin.
+- If you deactivate Divi, many traces will remain on your pages.
+You will need to cleaning Divi shortcodes with a plugin.

-- Sometimes, you click on a text to change it and the cursor is "barred".
-It's infuriating!
-So, it is better to edit the text from the settings of the module itself.
+- Sometimes you click on a text to change it and the cursor "bars".
+This is annoying!
+So it's better to edit the text from the settings of the module itself.

 8 - Resources, community, freebies...

-Already, the WordPress community is "rich", basically.
+Already, the WordPress community is "rich", at its core.
 So it's not surprising that the "good tools" are also valued and supported by their users and third-party developers.

-Besides, Elementor and Divi have a beautiful community.
+Moreover, Elementor and Divi have a nice community.

 8.1 - Elementor Community

-Although Elementor is newer, the community is very supportive!
-There's no case to look at the number add-ons and plugins that are available on the official WordPress directory.
-He speaks for himself.
+Although Elementor is newer, the community supports it wholeheartedly!
+Just look at the number of add-ons and plugins that are available on the official WordPress directory.
+It speaks for itself.

-But beware, most of these extensions are freemiums.
-However, there is already enough to do with the many freemium versions.
+But beware, most of these extensions are freemium.
+However, there is already plenty to do with the many free versions.

-Don't fall into the trap, either, of installing dozens of extra extensions just because they are "free"!
-This could have an impact on your site (slowdown, bugs, conflicts, increased risk of security flaws).
+Don't fall into the trap of installing dozens of additional extensions just because they are "free"!
+This could have an impact on your site (slowdown, bugs, conflicts, increased risk of security breaches).

 8.2 - Divi Community

 On the Divi side, the community has been well established for years.
-There are lots of sites and marketplaces that offer free and paid resources (Divi Den, Aspen Grove, Divi Cake, etc.).
+There are many sites and marketplaces that offer free and paid resources (Divi Den, Aspen Grove, Divi Cake, etc.).
 Find the list of these resource sites here.

-Beyond these sites, the community also finds itself in Official Divi Nation MeetUps.
-The movement has more than 6500 members in 57 groups in 20 countries.
-Go here to find the MeetUp Divi closest to you.
+In addition to these sites, the community is also found in Official Divi Nation MeetUps.
+The movement has over 6500 members in 57 groups in 20 countries.
+Go here to find the Divi MeetUp nearest to you.

-More recently, Divi has formalized the upcoming launch of its MarketPlace to bring together all of Divi's resources, both free and paid for, in one place.
+More recently, Divi announced the upcoming launch of its MarketPlace to bring all Divi resources, both free and paid, together in one place.

-The idea is to create an official directory of Divi resources.
-Nothing is explicit yet and we don't know if these resources will be available directly from the WordPress back-office (like the WordPress themes and extensions directory) or if they will be embedded in the Divi Builder (like the layouts)...
-Read this article to learn more about Divi Marketplace or to apply as a "creator".
+The idea is to create an official Divi resource directory.
+Nothing is explicit yet and it is not known if these resources will be available directly from the WordPress back-office (like the WordPress themes and extensions directory) or if they will be embedded in the Divi Builder (like the layouts)...
+Read this article to learn more about Divi Marketplace or to apply as a 'designer'.

 9 - Divi or Elementor?
-I'm asking you the question!
+I'm asking you!

-Well, you know, I have a little thing for Divi, otherwise I wouldn't be blogging...
+Well, as you know, I have a soft spot for Divi, otherwise I wouldn't be writing this blog...

-But that wasn't always the case!
-In the beginning, I had a hard time finding my feet and understanding how to tame it to be able to make nice websites with it...
+But it wasn't always the case!
+At first, I had a hard time finding my feet and understanding how to tame it to make nice websites with it...

 It's like everything else, really!

-When you first learned to drive, you weren't comfortable at first...
-Well with WordPress, it's the same thing.
+When you first learned to drive, you didn't feel comfortable...
+Well, with WordPress, it's the same thing.
 Whether you choose Divi or Elementor, you're bound to need some time to adjust.

-Once you have mastered one of these two tools, you will not be able to change them.
-It is the human being who is made that way...
+Once you have mastered one of these two tools, you cannot change it.
+This is the way of the human being...

-That's why we see everything on social networks: Arf Divi is shit! or Eww Elementor sucks!
+That's why we see everything on social networks: Arf Divi is crap! or Beurk Elementor is crap!

-Simply because these people have a habit and don't want to change it.
-Besides, the choice they make is obviously the best one!
+Simply because these people have a habit and do not want to change it.
+And the choice they make is obviously the best one!

 So to conclude, I'll let you in on a little secret: I use Divi on a daily basis for my own sites and those of my clients.
-However, I'm not stubborn and it's Elementor that's part of my WordPress training program (at the FCC and in training organizations).
+However, I'm not stubborn and Elementor is part of my WordPress training program (at the FAC and in a training organization).

 Why?
-Because it's a good product that has the advantage of offering a free version on the official WordPress directory.
+Because it is a good product that has the advantage of offering a free version on the official WordPress directory.

-I think it is fairer not to push students, jobseekers or people undergoing retraining to buy a premium product.
+I think it is fairer not to push students, job seekers or people in retraining to buy a premium product.

-On the other hand, if Elegant Themes offered a free version of Divi on the official WordPress directory, it's this tool that I would propose in my trainings, without any doubt.
+On the other hand, if Elegant Themes offered a free version of Divi on the official WordPress directory, I would definitely offer this tool in my training sessions.

 Now it's your turn to comment!